 How do you sit when working or watching the tv?

 How you carry your child affects your whole posture.
 Holding the child on one side results in one glute often being weaker than the other.
 The hips become hitched and often results in a rotation of the upper body.

-Carrying your child like this puts a strain on your back, pelvic floor and contributes to the shoulders rounding.
-If the body isn’t in good alignment the pelvic floor and core can’t stabilise you therefore the strain goes into the back.
+Carrying your child like this puts a strain on your back and pelvic floor – and contributes to the shoulders rounding.
+If the body isn’t in good alignment the pelvic floor and core can’t stabilise – and the strain goes into the back.